 Table 1 reports a ratio of approximately 2:2:1 for R:T:L/A in the UK, with the nature of the need to juggle these demands described in Sect.
-5.2.
-These ratios are entirely consistent with the CAP survey (Teichler et al., 2013), making Table 1 widely relevant.
-The ratios also align with the co-authors' view of the UK system giving ~2 days/week for all research-related work although, critically, the introduction of Enterprise/Impact in addition (Tables 1 & 2) and pervasive pressure to act on this (Sect.
-5.3) has increased the difficulty of the time-management challenge amid competing demands.
+4.2.
+Table 1 is entirely consistent with the CAP survey (Teichler et al., 2013), making it widely relevant.
+CAP reported teaching as 38-46% of work hours, and ratios of research to teaching in a range of countries (e.g. UK, Finland, Portugal) nearly parity.
+The need to juggle R, T and L/A demands is also reported for Australian institutions (Coates et al., 2009; Lazarsfeld-Jensen and Morgan, 2009).
+Interestingly, Australian Professors work 52.2 h/w, more than SLs at 46.4 h/w with the difference made up by research.
+In other words, with other things (i.e. T, L/A) non-optional, a stronger staff profile appears to be created by working more hours to do research (Coates et al., 2009); e.g. 100% of 91 Australian academics reported working weekends, 43% of these in the 37-48 weekend per year bracket (Lazarsfeld-Jensen and Morgan, 2009).
+This aligns with the co-authors' view of the UK system although, critically, the introduction of Enterprise/Impact in addition (Tables 1 & 2) and pervasive pressure to act on this (Sect.
+4.3) has increased the difficulty of the time-management challenge amid competing demands.